timothyahwang/openvm/docs/specs/vm/ISA.md

 ## Instruction list

 Each instruction contains 5 field element operands, $a, b, c, d, e$.
 We omit $d,e$ as operands in the list below but they are used in the description to specify which address space to reference.
 Each of $a,b,c,d,e$ is a field element.
-We sometimes replace an operand with `offset` simply for emphasize on its purpose.
+We sometimes replace an operand with `offset` simply to emphasize its purpose.

 Listed below are the instructions offered in each configuration.